 Coming to Linux from Windows is a culture shock, there’s no escaping that.
 But that’s kind of the point.
 If it was just the same you might as well stick with Windows.
 But a few familiar faces can definitely help you ease into the Linux world.

-- › How to Use tmux on Linux (and Why It’s Better Than Screen)
+- › How to Use the chroot Command on Linux

 - › 37 Important Linux Commands You Should Know